PLEASE READ: If your CD

 equipment.
 There is no internal shielding to prevent interference.

-or move cd-20 to a different location.
+or move Model 20 to a different location.

-Blank or weak
+Blank

 display.